 Instructions

-• Heat the Dairy: While the potatoes are draining, use the same pot (no need to wash it) to gently heat the heavy cream and butter over low heat.
+- Heat the Dairy: While the potatoes are draining, use a medium saucepan to gently heat the heavy cream and butter over low heat.
 Stir occasionally and remove from heat once the butter is melted.
 Stir in sour cream or cream cheese plus 1/4 tsp more salt.
 Keep warm.

-• Combine: Pour the warm cream and butter mixture over the mashed potatoes, stirring to combine.
-Season with salt, freshly ground black pepper, and a pinch of ground nutmeg if using.
+- Combine: Pour the warm cream and butter mixture over the mashed potatoes, stirring to combine.
+Season with salt and pepper to taste.

 Nutrition